 “Beer Syrup is a non-alcoholic syrup made from different styles of Craft Beer that can be used behind the bar as well as in the kitchen,” says Louisville Bartender and Beer Syrup Company Founder Russ Meredith.

-“When used to make cocktails such as the Old Fashioned, Beer Syrup is essential to changing the overall flavor profile of the cocktail since there's very few ingredients in the recipe.
-I like to use different combinations of Beer Syrups and flavored Bitters to offer a twist to the Old Fashioned and this has always been one of my favorite recipes using the Pecan Nut Brown flavor."
+“When used to make cocktails such as the Old Fashioned, Beer Syrup is essential to changing the overall flavor profile of the cocktail since there are very few ingredients in the recipe.
+I like to use different combinations of Beer Syrups and flavored Bitters to offer a twist to the Old Fashioned, and this has always been one of my favorite recipes using the Pecan Nut Brown flavor."

-"It's light and malty with a nutty finish and when used in lieu of other sweeteners, it gives the Old Fashioned cocktail more body due to the malt base from the beer.
-I like the flavor it offers and when paired with the right Bourbon, it makes one of the best Old Fashioneds I've ever had.”
+"It's light and malty with a nutty finish, and when used instead of other sweeteners, it gives the Old Fashioned cocktail more body due to the malt base from the beer.
+I like the flavor it offers, and when paired with the right Bourbon, it makes one of the best Old Fashioneds I've ever had.”

 How to Make Nutty Old Fashioned?